bradenr402/job-journal/README.md

   - Call URL
 - Rate how you felt about the interview
 - Add unlimited notes for prep, debrief, or feedback
+- Add interviews to your calendar in a single click

 ### Smart Search & Filters